 Also bear in mind that Frank wrote or co-wrote A NIGHTMARE ON ELM STREET 3, THE BLOB (1988), THE FLY II, and Kenneth Branaugh's FRANKENSTEIN.
-That's important for two reasons because Frank is writer, director, and even producer of Stephen King's THE MIST.
+That's important for two reasons because Frank is writer, director, and producer of Stephen King's THE MIST.

 Despite the many interpretations of Mary's book, the story is about a scientist whose rational mind was more developed that his emotional maturity.
 Mary didn't fear science or scientists.
-She wrote her novel, THE MODERN PROMETHEUS (aka FRANKENSTEIN) with the help of none other than Charles Darwin (how's THAT for a Science Consultant?), a man who was reviled by other scientists for not adhering to Scientific Consensus regarding the origins of humanity.
+She wrote her novel, THE MODERN PROMETHEUS (aka FRANKENSTEIN) with the help of none other than Charles Darwin (how's THAT for a Science Consultant?), a man who was reviled in his time by for not adhering to Scientific Consensus regarding the origins of humanity.

 This is not a digression.

 In the 1940s and 1950s, scientists were the heroes in SciFi Horror Thrillers.
 Not just in Hollywood but around the world.
 It was science that saved us from GODZILLA.
 Science that saved us from a multitude of various evil aliens like THE BLOB, and so on.
 Sometimes there were scientists who didn't understand the greater implications of what they were doing, movies like FORBIDDEN PLANET for example.